 Frozen Water Expansion Experiment from A Little Pinch of Perfect: Water expands as it freezes, and this experiment offers a colorful visual that shows that on an easy-to-understand level.

-Egg Parachutes from JDaniel4sMom: No matter the time of year, if you look around in your kids’ toys, you can probably find plastic eggs (or at last some halves, which are all you need for this experiment).
+Egg Parachutes from JDaniel4sMom: No matter the time of year, if you look around in your kids’ toys, you can probably find plastic eggs (or at least some halves, which are all you need for this experiment).
 Put them to use making fun parachutes!
-Throw them in different ways, drop them, change up the variables.
+Throw them in different ways, drop them, and change up the variables.
 There’s so much you can do with them!

 Sink or Float Egg Experiment from Kindergarten Worksheets and Games: Will eggs float in regular water?
-How about saltwater?
+How about salt water?
 Find out with this simple study!

 Walking Rainbow STEM Activity and Printables from Happiness is Homemade: Kids will get a kick out of this colorful science experiment that demonstrates capillary action.
 You may have also seen this experiment called “Walking Colors” or some other variation.
 The resulting rainbow of colors is stunning.